Kyriosity/read-write/README+/pencraft/README+/opuses/IT-memes.md

 #### Relief in the great

 a) Pick a da Vinci quote, that motivates you for breakthrough.\
-b) Remember he was also known as Leonardo the Great Procrastinator (documented).
+b) Remember he was also known as Leonardo the Great Procrastinator (certified by court).

 #### Think like a grandmaster